 We consider staying at the camp ground but Kaylee reports back that it does not look enticing.
-She reports back that the camp ground resembles a cross between the local footie oval and ground zero after a nuclear attack except that the toilets would undoubtedly have been in better condition at ground zero. after After fuelling up we press on.
+She states that the camp ground resembles a cross between the local footie oval and ground zero after a nuclear attack, except that the toilets would undoubtedly have been in better condition at ground zero. after After fuelling up we press on.

-At four we start looking for camp sites but we are rocky spinifex country; there are few camp sites that do not require a grader to make them usable.
+At four we start looking for camp sites but we are in rocky spinifex country; there are few camp sites that do not require a grader to make them usable.
 We explore a few side tracks and apart from trespassing on a couple of stations have found nothing useful.
 Finally at 4.30 we stumble on a road workers old clearing.
 It is a gem, nicely cleared.
-The road workers as in there wont have found a beautiful spot with views and nicely cleared.
+The road workers, as is there wont, have found a beautiful spot with views and nicely cleared an excessively large area.
 The one downside is that it is only one hundred metres from the main road and at 3 am the night’s convoy of road trains rolls through.

-We have reception.
-Kaylee is excited because she has so been looking forward to talking to Telstra….we know that the stress levels are rising….arms are starting to flap around and attempts to assist are met with impromptu shooing motions.
+We find we have mobile reception.
+Kaylee is excited because she has so been looking forward to talking to Telstra….As we watch we know that the stress levels are rising….arms are starting to flap around and attempts to assist her are met with impromptu shooing motions.
 Two calls later, two rounds explanations and of switching phone on and off there is still no solution to the lack of data.
 The climax is postponed until Halls Creek which is where we will next have reception.
-Dinner is roast chicken and pasta with warmed water laced with a slight nose of dust and a delicate flavour of saline extract.
+We settle down for dinner which is roast chicken and pasta with warm water laced with a slight nose of dust and a delicate flavour of saline extract.

 Sunrise at the Kalkarinji roadworkers clearing is equally beautiful.
 Sun is rising as the moon is setting.
 Jill and Kaylee both remain in a semi-comatose state until intravenously fed their first tea.
 Kaylee calls it her transitional tea and, generally, nothing of world significance happens until it is consumed.

 Roger, on the other hand, is engaged in hand to hand combat with Mother Earth.
 Out here there is no easy way to dig a 15 cm hole for the morning toilet stop.
-The ideal solution would be either a jackhammer or a small amount of AMFO and a detonator but absent those tool it is a long laborious struggle through rock-hard dirt with a shovel.
+The ideal solution would be either a jackhammer or a small amount of ammoniam nitrate and fuel oil (ANFO) plus a detonator but absent those tools it is a long laborious struggle through rock-hard dirt with a shovel.
 Just make sure you eat your muesli afterwards.

 Sadly we regard our rear passenger tyre.
 It is an ex-tyre due to an unfortunate incident with a nail.
 But no problems..the bush mechanics are on to it.
 We pull out the air jack in which we have been extensively trained.
 For those who have never used one this involves placing a rubber hose over the end of the exhaust and starting the engine.
 The exhaust gases then fill the jack raising the vehicle.
 Rumour has it that it is easy to use and much safer than a standard jack but we are determined to prove otherwise.